• Dr. Amelia M. Stillwell

 • Research

-My research focuses on the norms and stereotypes that maintain group distinctions and inequality.
-Specifically, I examine gendered backlash against women in interracial relationships, the influence of shared racial group membership on backlash towards female leaders, backlash towards women making harassment claims, stereotyping in high conflict nations, and intergroup bias in facial memory.
-This research investigates race, gender, and other group identities simultaneously, reflecting the nuanced and interactive nature of identity in modern and diverse organizations.
+My research focuses on the norms and stereotypes that maintain workplace inequalities, and how people successfully overcome these barriers to create a healthy workplace environment.
+Specifically, I examine how people form working relationships across identity differences, identity differences in backlash towards female leaders, stereotyping in high-conflict cultures, and intergroup bias in facial memory.
+This research investigates multiple identities simultaneously, reflecting the nuanced and interactive nature of identity in modern organizations.

 • Publications